As Neil Young famously sang, “Hey, hey, my, my, rock and roll can never die.”

 Try this track, “Miracle Mile” by Cold War Kids.
 It makes for an energetic fast climb at 143 bpm.

-If you haven’t heard of The Pretty Reckless, then let me introduce you to a real femme fatale rocker.
+If you haven’t heard of the Pretty Reckless, then let me introduce you to a real femme fatale rocker.
 This track, “Just Tonight,” is 82 bpm.
 Ride at a moderate intensity in the saddle, and then on the chorus either add resistance and stand or increase cadence in the saddle.

-The final bucket playlist (~150 songs) is perfect for a slightly different twist on a rock-themed ride; this one is all tracks that are actually about rock and roll or that have “rock and roll” or “rock star” in the lyrics or title.
-You’ll find classics like “Rock and Roll High School” by The Ramones and “I Love Rock and Roll” by Joan Jett and the Blackhearts.
+The final bucket playlist (over 150 songs) is perfect for a slightly different twist on a rock-themed ride; this one is all tracks that are actually about rock and roll or that have “rock and roll” or “rock star” in the lyrics or title.
+You’ll find classics like “Rock and Roll High School” by the Ramones and “I Love Rock and Roll” by Joan Jett and the Blackhearts.
 You’ll also find “So What” by Pink where she sings, “So, so what, I’m still a rock star, I’ve got my rock moves…” It’s 126 bpm for a steep, hard climb at 63 rpm.
 (As you can tell by the lyrics, it’s also a great song for an anti-Valentine ride!)

 As usual, let us know in the comments if you have some suggestions for your favorites to add to our playlists.